-- Intentionally drawing extra cards, or taking cards from the discard pile and adding them to the deck or hand (TCG). - Arbitrarily adjusting the Special Conditions or damage counters on Pokémon in play (TCG).

-- Stacking or deliberately randomizing the deck insufficiently, to engineer greater access to a card or cards (TCG). - Using a game console with custom firmware (VG).
+- Soliciting and acting upon private game information, such as the contents of an opponent's hand, from an external source during a game in progress. - Intentionally drawing extra cards, or taking cards from the discard pile and adding them to the deck or hand (TCG). - Arbitrarily adjusting the Special Conditions or damage counters on Pokémon in play (TCG). - Stacking or deliberately randomizing the deck insufficiently, to engineer greater access to a card or cards (TCG). - Using a game console with custom firmware (VG).